Thursday, December 29, 2011

 an exhibition of optical effects

-a constantly shifting
+and illusions; a constantly shifting

 complex succession of things

-scene that constantly changes
+scene that constantly changes.

 Monday, December 19, 2011